sde-coursepack/sde-coursepack.github.io/modules/design/_posts/2000-01-10-Functional-Independence.md

 ### Common Coupling

-Two items are "content coupled" if they have **read and write** access to the same global data.
+Two items are "common coupled" if they have **read and write** access to the same global data.
 An easy illustration of this is showing the use of static global variables which is used as a communication source between modules.
 Note that for this to be common coupling, we specifically need both **read and write** access.
 For example, public constant values, which cannot be changed, do not violate Common Coupling.

 ```java
 public class Main {